 How did you and the team at Palo Alto Software plan for growth?

-When we launched LivePlan, we put a lean plan together.
+When we launched LivePlan, we put a one-page plan together.
 Using as much information as we had, we guessed what was going to happen, and then did small tests to see if our assumptions were correct so that we didn’t risk the entire business.

 We said, “Okay.
 We currently sell this Windows product.
 It’s an okay business model but we want to change to this new business model—a subscription model.
 What does that change do to our cash?
 What does that do to the company and the revenue?”